UBC-MDS/DSCI-522_Team12/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Please advise `CONTRIBUTING.mds` for detailed information.
+Please advise `CONTRIBUTING.md` for detailed information.
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.